 --ref-from-fa ['force']

---ref-allele sets all alleles specified in the file to REF, while --alt1-allele does the same for the first ALT allele.
+--ref-allele, --alt-allele, and --alt1-allele reorder REF/ALT alleles.
+For each input row, --ref-allele sets the given allele to REF, --alt1-allele sets the given allele to ALT1, and --alt-allele can set multiple comma-separated ALT alleles.
 Column and skip parameters work the same way as with --update-chr and friends.

 In combination with a FASTA file, --ref-from-fa sets REF alleles when it can be done unambiguously.
 (Note that this is never possible for deletions and some insertions.)

-• When --alt1-allele changes the previous REF allele to ALT1, the previous ALT1 allele is set to REF and marked as provisional.
+When --alt[1]-allele moves the previous REF allele to an ALT position, and the new REF allele isn't explicitly set by --ref-allele, the (first) free ALT allele is set to REF and marked as provisional.
 All other REF allele assignments made by these flags are marked as 'known'.

 --maj-ref ['force']

-• By default, this only affects variants marked as having 'provisional' reference alleles.
+By default, this only affects variants marked as having 'provisional' reference alleles.
+(This behavior was implemented incorrectly before 25 Jun 2024.)
 Add 'force' to apply this to all variants.

 --real-ref-alleles